ccao-data/data-architecture/dbt/README.md

-    * Generics typically select any columns mentioned by other parameters, but if you are unsure which columns will be selected by default (meaning they do not need to be included in `additional_select_columns`), consult the macro definition for the generic that your test uses
+    * Generics typically select any columns mentioned by other parameters, but if you are unsure which columns will be selected by default (meaning they do not need to be included in `additional_select_columns`), consult our [documentation](./tests/generic/README.md) for the generic test you're using
   * `config.where` should typically set to provide a filter expression that restricts tests to unique rows and to rows matching a date range set by the `test_qc_year_start` and `test_qc_year_end`